<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Most of all, however, it is local authorities which oversee a locality and which deliver the hundreds of different services upon which local people depend.

-Effective monitoring and management of such a diverse and complex environment of community stakeholders need highly-functional tools and the ability to use them.
+Effective monitoring and management of such a diverse and complex environment of community stakeholders requires highly-functional tools and the ability to use them.

 Without such investment, public bodies will struggle to secure the necessary public and stakeholder support to meet the challenges of the coming years.